Near the village of Myshall (10 minutes drive) at Rathnageeragh are the remains of 14th-century Rathnageeragh Castle.

-Rathnageeragh means “fort of the sheep“, name after the sheeps runs there on the slopes of Mount Leinster.
+Rathnageeragh means “fort of the sheep“, named after the sheep that runs there on the slopes of Mount Leinster.

 Rathnageeragh is a small townland situated nearby to Knockendrane and Knockdramagh Bridge.
 The ruins of Rathnageeragh Castle are situated on private land on Hogan’s Farm.